MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
-# <a name="count-and-adjust-inventory-using-documents"></a>Count and adjust inventory using documents
+# Count and adjust inventory using documents

 You can take a physical inventory of your items by using physical inventory order and physical inventory recording documents.
 The **Physical Inventory Order** page is used to organise the complete inventory counting project, for example one per location.
 Use the **Phys.
 Inventory Recording** page capture and communicate the actual count of items.
 You can create multiple recordings for one order, for example, to distribute groups of items to different employees.